StevenG777/BuildProject-JSON-Graph-Visualizer/README.md

 - **Clear Data**: Clear the JSON content
 - Future Development:
   - **More Visualize**: Visualization using D3 Tidy Tree/Clustering Tree
-  - **Live Server Deployment**: Deploy to live service with choices of Glitch, Netlify or Render
+  - **Live Server Deployment**: Deploy to live service with choices of Glitch, Netlify, or Render
   - **Data Persistence**: Store the data using a key-value store or a document-oriented database
+  - **State Management**: Manage states across components leveraging Redux

 ## Tech Stack
 - Front-end: